Photek: Early career 1993–1999

 Parkes began his first forays into releasing music in 1993 under a plethora of different names.
 Some of the early releases include the jungle-styled tracks "Jump" under the name Studio Pressure on Certificate 18, 'Dolphin Tune' under the name Aquarius on LTJ Bukem's Good Looking Records and 'Pulse Of Life' under the name The Sentinel on Basement Records.
 The first release under the Photek production name came in 1994 with Touching Down...
 Planet Photek, released on his own Photek label.
 Photek's breakthrough release in 1995 was the Natural Born Killa drum'n'bass EP for Goldie's Metalheadz.
-In 1996, Photek contributed two tracks on the Wipeout 2097/Wipeout XL soundtracks.
+In 1996, Photek contributed one track on the Wipeout 2097/Wipeout XL soundtracks.

 Photek's debut album was Modus Operandi in 1997, through Virgin Records.
 In 1997, Virgin Records released Photek's "Ni Ten Ichi Ryu".
 A year later, Photek released his second album Form & Function.
 The album comprised four tracks that had previously only been available on limited release vinyl in the early 1990s, plus six remixes and versions by Photek himself as well as other contemporaries Digital, Peshay & Decoder, Doc Scott, and J Majik.

 2000–2012

 In 2000, Photek released his Solaris album, turning his attention from drum and bass to Chicago house and minimal techno.
-On the single "Mine to Give", he cooperated with Robert Owens to create a No. 1 Billboard single.
+On the single "Mine to Give", he collaborated with Robert Owens to create a No. 1 Billboard single.

-"One Nation" – the dubplate that had been available as a white label for over a decade, saw an official release on Form & Function Vol. 2.
+"One Nation" – the dubplate that had been available as a white label record for over a decade, saw an official release on Form & Function Vol. 2.
 The newer productions on the album showed Photek using a broader sound palette, taking influence from his composition and soundtrack work by including orchestrated passages.
 There are references to a more rock and industrial sound.

 After a four-year hiatus from releasing music under the Photek moniker, Parkes produced a series of EPs in 2011.
 He was invited to contribute to BBC Radio 1's 'Essential Mix' series in October 2012.
 In the same year, Parkes released the album KU:PALM.